top of page

 My name is Amy Galvin

 I am passionate about helping people move pain-free and supporting overall wellbeing.
-My approach goes beyond temporary fixes - I focus on addressing the root cause of pain and giving clients the tools they need to restore long-term function and resilience.
+My approach goes beyond temporary fixes - I focus on addressing the root cause of pain and empowering clients with the tools and knowledge they need

-While I use a range of rehabilitation and manual therapy techniques, the foundation of my work is the Anatomy in Motion (AiM) Method, a whole-body approach to uncovering and resolving movement imbalances.
+Whilst I use a range of manual therapy and rehabilitation techniques, my work is rooted in the Anatomy in Motion (AiM) Method, a whole-body, joint-centric approach to uncovering and resolving movement imbalances to restore pain free movement.

 Qualifications